 How you pay makes a great deal of difference.
 Always pay with your credit card!
 Utilizing your credit card will give you an advantage if a problem should arise and you want to make a return.
 In-store financing does not give you any leverage (refund) in case of disputes.

 Points To Remember

-Having said all this, we want to add that it’s not always a bad experience.
+Having said all this, we want to add that it's not always a bad experience.
 Markets are becoming more global, especially with mass-produced jewelry.
-So if you visit such local places as boutiques, cultural centers and artisan shops, you just might find something you wouldn’t be able to get at home.
+If you visit such local places as boutiques, cultural centers and artisan shops, you just might find something you wouldn't be able to get at home.

 With these simple guidelines and tips, you will enjoy your vacation, and return safely with many wonderful memories!